LINWEN607/congregate/runbooks/migration-pre-and-post-requisites.md

   * All users are migrated first.
   * Consider the option of migrating all groups (w/ sub-groups, w/o projects) next.
   * Projects are migrated in waves (with their parent groups if the previous was not done).
-* [ ] Create one-off Admin user accounts on the source and destination instance (if applicable).
+* [ ] Create dedicated migration (Admin) user accounts on the source and destination instance.
-* [ ] Configure LDAP/SAML identity for the Admin user account on the destination instance.
+* [ ] Configure LDAP/SAML (in [identity provider](https://docs.gitlab.com/ee/administration/auth/)) for the Admin user account on the destination instance (as for other users).
   * This is required for the user-group-project mapping to succeed.
-  * (gitlab.com) Add user to SAML+SSO enforced destination parent group.
+  * (gitlab.com) Add user to SAML+SSO identity provider on destination parent group.
 * [ ] Configure source and destination instance (if applicable) rate limits ([configurable as of 13.2](https://docs.gitlab.com/ee/api/README.html#rate-limits))
   * This may also be done temporarily, for the duration of the migration wave
 * [ ] Configure destination instance (if applicable) [immediate group and project deletion permissions](https://about.gitlab.com/handbook/support/workflows/hard_delete_project.html).
 They are required in case of a rollback scenario, where all staged groups and projects need to be removed on the destination instance.